waltonjw/wildfire-camera-pilot/README.md

 ![](images/viewsheds.png)

 Each row of the viewshed raster attribute table refers to a region.
 A region can be a standalone viewshed or any combination of overlapping viewsheds.
 This is why there are more records than viewsheds.
-In the final map document, each associated viewshed is show with each point to allow the reader to understand the most effective fire camera tower locations
+In the final map document, each associated viewshed is shown with each point to allow the reader to understand the most effective fire camera tower locations

 The 'Summary Statistics' too is used to take the region table and summarize by observer.
 The cell count is converted to acres by way of a simple Python field calculator execution.
 This gives a total acres covered per observer value, and important attribute when camera sites are being evaluated: